 Your muscles and nervous system can’t endure hundreds of reps unless you do simple, light, and compound exercises.
 Also, you can’t do only high-volume workouts, either.

 So it relies more on exercises like dips, push-ups, pull-ups, squats, and some other full-body movements such as burpees, plyometrics, sprints, and uphill sprints.
 As I said, you’ll also be forced to train in the green zone, lighter, by including de-load periods with less volume or different and more relaxing workout.

-The idea of high volume training is to squizz the muscles out of energy by working up to failure or fatigue.
-To achieve that, you need a high amount of sets and repetitions and short break time.
-How high?
+The idea of high-volume training is to squizz the muscles out of energy by working up to failure or fatigue.
+You need many sets and repetitions and a relatively short break time between the sets to achieve that.
 It all depends on fitness eventually and you need weeks of adaption.
-For you, 50 pull-ups in a workout may provide similar results in terms of progress as for me 150 pull-ups.
-It’s not something fixed and nailed, but rather a definition of what hard work and training mean.
+For you, 50 pull-ups in a workout may provide similar results in terms of progress with mine at 150 pull-ups.
+It’s not something fixed and nailed but rather a definition of hard work.

-As easy as push-ups might be, doing hundreds of them, they become tough.
+As easy as push-ups might be, doing hundreds of them becomes tough.
 Do they provide results in terms of hypertrophy and strength?
 It surely did for me and many others.
 Look how many calisthenics workout followers get a strong physique.

 The best part is that you don’t need any other exercises than what’s basic and simple.
-Hence, the weekly training structure will look simple and clean, as bodyweight training should be.
+Hence, the weekly training structure will look simple and clean, as bodyweight training should be in general.

-And trust me when I say that complicated does not mean advanced nor does simply mean easy.
-After several years of training in this method, I can say that it never gets easier no matter how advanced I am.
-Thus, I stick with simplicity and progress or maintain what I’ve built upon the same training method.
-I also blend calisthenics with a lot of cardio, more specifically, road and trail running.
-I go back and forth, depending on my goals and how my body feels.
+Trust me when I say that complicated does not mean advanced, nor does simple mean easy.
+After several years of training in this method, I can say that it never gets easier, no matter how trained I am.
+Thus, I stick with simplicity and progress or maintain what I’ve built upon the same training methods.
+I also blend calisthenics with a lot of cardio, more specifically, road and trail running, athletics and swimming.
+I go back and forth, depending on my goals, how my body feels, and the weather.